Classical Mechanics — Daily Schedule Term 3

 Week 15 — Exam 3 — Kepler’s Laws

-Thursday, Dec.
-18 — Kepler’s Laws — Following Chapter N11 of Moore — Or perhaps use “Feynman’s Lost Lecture” — The goal is to see how Kepler’s Laws can be explained by Newton’s Laws, which is one of Newton’s definitive triumphs — Others in Newton’s day had conjectures and incomplete arguments about a gravitational force law — Newton pushed his “Law of Universal Gravitation” through to an unambiguous conclusion that explained Brahe’s, Kepler’s and Galileo’s work in a unifying sweep that has set the gold standard for all fields of science ever since
+- For Thursday, just prepare by doing the Kepler reading that Aaron found and that I distributed for a wonderful change of pace — The goal of the last class is to see how Kepler’s Laws can be explained by Newton’s Laws, which is one of Newton’s definitive triumphs — Others in Newton’s day had conjectures and incomplete arguments about a 1/r2 gravitational force law — What distinguished Newton is that he pushed his “Law of Universal Gravitation” through to an unambiguous conclusion that explained Brahe’s, Kepler’s and Galileo’s work in a unifying sweep that set the gold standard for physics and all fields of science ever since